gludescher/qulture_challenge/README.md

 pytest tests/integration_tests.py
 ```

-It is also necessary that the application is already up and running in Test Mode.
+It is also necessary that the application is already up and running in Test Mode so it can process the requests.

 # Final Considerations

-This was a project developed as a challenge for a recruitment process for internship in Qulture.Rocks and was built in about a week.
+This was a project developed as a challenge for a recruitment process for internship in [Qulture.Rocks](http://qulture.Rocks) and was built in a week.
 If you have any suggestions or feedbacks, send me an email: guilherme.ludescher@usp.br.
 I'll gladly read and promptly answer them! 😁

 Anyhow, thanks for reading!
 Hope you liked it!